The goal of the vc4asm project is a full featured

 The source code is also available at github.com/maazl/vc4asm.

 The heart of the software.
-It assembles QPU code to binary or C constants.
+It assembles QPU code to binary, ELF or C source.

 You can pass multiple files to vc4asm but this will not

 create separate object modules.
 Instead the files are simply concatenated

 in order of appearance.
 You may use this feature to include platform

 specific definitions without the need to include them explicitly from

 VideoCore IV Reference Guide for the semantics of the instructions